It’s not about self-love. Perhaps some plus-size women want to be covered up at the beach to protect against skin cancer.

-Maybe that fat woman who’s “all covered up” was once diagnosed with melanoma, which when not caught early, is quite deadly.
+Maybe that fat woman who’s “all covered up” was once diagnosed with melanoma, which — when not caught early, has a very poor prognosis.

-Maybe she burns easily.
-Maybe she’s never had melanoma but has risk factors such as family history, very fair skin and blue eyes.
+Or … maybe she’s never had melanoma — but has risk factors such as family history, childhood sunburns, very fair skin or freckles, and blue eyes.

-THINK, PEOPLE!
-Don’t be so quick to pass judgement on every fat woman who won’t wear a bikini or keeps one-half of her body covered up on the beach.
+Don’t be so quick to pass judgement on every plus size woman who won’t wear a bikini or keeps one-half of her body covered up in the sun.

-She may have medical reasons for this that are not obvious to the bopo onlookers sunning themselves with barely anything on their bodies.
-Let’s have a better definition of self-love.
+She may have medical reasons for this that are not obvious to the onlookers sunning themselves with barely anything on their bodies.

-“If we consider the full picture on safe body positive messaging, then we will not necessarily see spikes in skin cancer,” says Dr. Erum, founder of the AmberNoon line of fashionable sun-protective clothing.
+“If we consider the full picture on safe body positive messaging, then we will not necessarily see spikes in skin cancer,” says Dr. Ilyas, founder of the AmberNoon line of fashionable sun-protective clothing.

 Lorra Garrick has been covering medical, fitness and cybersecurity topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.